ArduPilot/ardupilot_wiki/common/source/docs/common-parachute.rst

 RC Disable/Enable of Parachute
 ------------------------------

-You can disable or enable the parachute AUTOMATIC release using an RC channel/switch: set an ``RCx_OPTION`` to 21.
+You can disable or enable the parachute automatic release using an RC channel/switch: set an ``RCx_OPTION`` to 21.
 A high enables the automatic release function, low disables it.
 Manual release is unaffected.
 If set to 23 (Parachute 3Pos), the low position disables, middle position enables auto operation, a high will attempt to force release, as explained above, assuming the enabling conditions described below.

 When will the parachute deploy?
 ===============================